BillyFrcs/SnakeBoxes/README.md

 Snake Boxes is a simple 3D Game that Player play as a snake and try to eat all the random food when spawned & Player can get score by eating food.

-Download & Play the Game from here: [Snake Boxes](https://billyfrcs.itch.io/snakeboxes)
+Download & Play the Game from here: https://billyfrcs.itch.io/snakeboxes

 Music & Sound Provided by: